 S.B.
 No. 1330 introduces new regulations regarding billing and reimbursement for certain medical equipment, devices, and supplies provided to Medicare enrollees in Texas.
-The bill adds Chapter 566 to the Insurance Code, which includes definitions for key terms such as "durable medical equipment," "enrollee," and "nonparticipating supplier."
-It establishes that nonparticipating suppliers cannot charge enrollees more than 115% of the Medicare-approved amount for covered items unless specific conditions are met, including written agreement from the enrollee and prior payment arrangements.
+The bill establishes Chapter 566 in the Insurance Code, which includes definitions for key terms such as "durable medical equipment," "enrollee," and "nonparticipating supplier."
+It sets limitations on how much nonparticipating suppliers can charge enrollees, capping the charge at 115 percent of the Medicare-approved amount unless specific conditions are met, such as obtaining written consent from the enrollee.
 Additionally, the bill mandates that nonparticipating suppliers inform enrollees about Medicare's reimbursement policies.

-The bill also creates a criminal offense for nonparticipating suppliers who intentionally violate these regulations, classifying such violations as misdemeanors punishable by fines.
-Furthermore, it amends existing laws to clarify that Medicare supplement benefit plan issuers are not required to reimburse for charges exceeding the 115% threshold.
-The provisions of this act will apply only to durable medical equipment or related devices sold after its effective date of September 1, 2025.
+The bill also creates a criminal offense for nonparticipating suppliers who intentionally violate these regulations, classifying such violations as misdemeanors punishable by fines ranging from $500 to $1,000.
+Furthermore, it clarifies that Medicare supplement benefit plan issuers are not required to reimburse for amounts exceeding the 115 percent cap.
+The provisions of this bill will apply only to durable medical equipment or related devices sold on or after its effective date of September 1, 2025.

 Statutes affected: